Simplifying small area estimation with rFIA: a demonstration of tools and techniques: Introduction

 Here we present two case studies chosen to demonstrate some aspects of rFIA's potential to simplify model-based SAE applications using FIA data.
-First, we use the periodic, post-stratified estimators implemented in rFIA to estimate current forest carbon stocks within counties across the conterminous US (CONUS), and develop an area-level spatial Fay-Herriot SAE model to couple these direct estimates with auxiliary climate variables and improve precision of estimated carbon stocks.
-Second, we derive a temporally-explicit unit-level estimator of total merchantable volume for a small spatial domain in Maine (i.e., Washington County), and compare precision of the model-based estimator to that of the direct annual estimator of merchantable volume for the domain.
+First, we use the post-stratified estimators implemented in rFIA to estimate current forest carbon stocks within counties across the conterminous US (CONUS), and develop a domain-level spatial Fay-Herriot SAE model to couple these direct estimates with auxiliary climate variables and improve precision of estimated carbon stocks.
+Second, we derive a temporally-explicit unit-level estimator of total merchantable volume for a small spatial domain in Maine (i.e., Washington County), and compare precision of the model-based estimator to that of a design-based, post-stratified estimator of merchantable volume for the domains of interest (Washington County, all years over the period 1999-2025).
 Specifically, we use rFIA to extract survey design information associated with current volume inventories in the State, and produce plot-level summaries of merchantable volume for all plot visits since 1999.
-We then develop a Bayesian mixed-effects model to estimate mean merchantable volume for all strata conditional on time, and use the approach presented in \citet{little2004model} to derive a ``robust'' model-based estimator of total merchantable volume within the domain of interest.
-All code and data used in these case studies are available on GitHub (\url{https://github.com/hunter-stanke/FGC_rFIA_SAE}) and at our official website (\url{https://rfia.netlify.app}).
+We then develop a Bayesian multi-level model to estimate merchantable volume at annual time-steps, and use the approach presented in \citet{little2004model} to derive a robust model-based estimator of total merchantable volume for all domains of interest.
+All code and data used in these case studies are available in Appendices A and B, on GitHub (\url{https://github.com/hunter-stanke/FGC_rFIA_SAE}), and at our official website (\url{https://rfia.netlify.app}).